rubocop/ruby-style-guide/README.md

       end
     ```

-* Use empty lines between `def`s and to break up a method into logical
+* Use empty lines between method definitions and also to break up a method into logical
-  paragraphs.
+  paragraphs internally.

     ```Ruby
     def some_method